SuperSport (South African broadcaster): SuperSport Football Plus (202)

 SuperSport Football Plus is a 24-hour dedicated football/soccer channel, specifically made for as the new home of UEFA Champions League for ROA Viewers alongside featured soccer documentaries, shows, news & matches.
 It also acts as a soccer overflow channel broadcasting other live fixtures when other SuperSport channels are occupied with live events.

 This channel is available for Nigeria (Ch.
 202) & The Rest of African (ROA》Ch.
-222/622) audiences on the DStv Compact Plus package.
+222/622) audiences on the DStv Compact Plus package as well as CANAL+ English Plus (Ch.
+116) for Canal+ viewers.

 SuperSport Premier League (203)

 SuperSport Premier League is a 24-hour football/soccer channel.
 SuperSport has the exclusive rights of telecasting the Premier League as well as the UEFA Champions League (For South African Viewers), and other major football tournaments.
-It is available on the DStv Compact & Canal+ English Plus (Rwanda) packages.
+It is available on the DStv Compact, GOtv Supa Plus (Nigeria & ROA) & CANAL+ English Plus packages.

 SuperSport LaLiga (204)

-Home of the Spanish LaLiga & UEFA Europa League while also showcasing overflow matches from the UEFA Champions League.
+Home of the Spanish La Liga & UEFA Europa League while also showcasing overflow matches from the UEFA Champions League.